Himajin25/OCRP5/README.md

 RESET:

+-> Your saved items list can be reset from within the app;

--> Simply rerun init.py to rebuild the database from scratch;
+-> Simply rerun init.py to rebuild the whole database from scratch;